|Intelligence Requirement:||Low (2)|

 Acquiring a target is often not obvious.
 Aside from an intense stare, the assassin need not show any outward signs that he is preparing for the attack.
 To spot an assassin acquiring on you requires that you either be an Assassin yourself, be seasoned, or have dealt with a few assassins already (referee discretion).
 Also, you must beat the assassin in a stealth roll, with the assassin adding any hide bonus, and you adding any locate bonus.

 When a character gains a stage of Assassin, they gain bonuses for duck and stealth, and gain the ability to make an assassination attack.
-Also, they get the assassination bonus for either ranged attacks or hand to hand attacks (not both).
+Also, they get the assassination bonus for both ranged attacks or hand to hand attacks.

 Assassin is an occupation that can be very frustrating to play, especially in the early stages.
 A low stage assassin in a group of combatants could go through battle after battle without being effective at all.
 To make matters worse, once the enemy realizes you are an assassin, you suddenly become a prime target.
 It takes a great deal of patience and finesse to play an assassin.